 This list reflects our tastes and preferences, but we hope you’ll also enjoy going to eat at all of these places!

-They’re listed in order of distance from the lodge, and there’s a short summary and a link to our review where applicable so that you can find out more.
+They’re listed by how close they are to the lodge, with a brief description and, where available, a link to our review so you can learn more.

 Mackintosh at the Willow Tea Rooms on Sauchiehall Street in Glasgow are the last surviving tea rooms designed by Charles Rennie Mackintosh and originally opened in 1903.
 (Not to be confused with The Willow Tea Rooms on Buchanan Street, which are Art Nouveau and Mackintosh themed but not designed by Mackintosh himself.)